project-janus-3/company-connector/index.md

 For authentication, the application uses the NextAuth package.

-When the application is run for the first time, a settings file (such as [config/settings.development.json](https://github.com/cammoore/nextjs-application-template/blob/main/config/settings.development.json)) should be passed to Meteor.
-That will lead to a default account being created through the code in [imports/startup/server/accounts.js](https://github.com/cammoore/nextjs-application-template/blob/main/app/imports/startup/server/accounts.js).
+When the database is seeded, a settings file (such as [config/settings.development.json](https://github.com/cammoore/nextjs-application-template/blob/main/config/settings.development.json)) is used to create users and stuff in the PostgreSQL database.
+That will lead to a default accounts being created.

 The application allows users to register and create new accounts at any time.